-It wasn’t until after an evening out gorging on family-sized Italian pasta dishes that Darrold’s symptoms hit a peak and we began to consider that gluten intolerance might be the culprit.
+It wasn’t until after an evening out gorging on family-sized Italian pasta dishes that Darrold’s symptoms hit a peak and we began to consider that gluten sensitivity might be the culprit.

 We went gluten-free that day and within two days Darrold felt better, and within two months he was back to his old self.

 However, after becoming so accustomed to fresh baked goods, we struggled to eat gluten-free substitutes.
 To paraphrase our favorite Julia Child quote, it tasted like… Kleenex.
 The more we ate gluten-free, the more we noted the long list of ingredients: added sugar, gums, and other additives that seemed very unhealthy.